HotdogCombo/hp-printer-message/README.md

-This was one of the first applications I made when I got my first office.
+This was one of the first applications I made when I got my first office job.

 It allows you to change the text displayed on an HP printer, all you need is the IP.